oonap0oo/BBC-BASIC-for-SDL/README.md

     angle = n * 137,5°
     r = c * √n

 The program draws 3 different shape, their position is determined by the Vogel's formula.
-The colors sre animated.
+The colors are animated.

 The code: [phyllotaxis2.bas](phyllotaxis2.bas)